parassamsukha/MNIST/README.md

 # MNIST
-Code to train a NN on MNIST data - Description to understand basics of NN code/training.
-Provides plot for batch size and learning rate
+Code to train a NN on MNIST data - Includes description to understand basics of NN code/training.
+Provides plot for trade offs for batch size and learning rate.